Skopje 2014: Justinian I

 The monument of Justinian I, born in Tauresium just outside modern Skopje, arrived at Macedonia Square on June 16, 2011.
 Similar to the monument of Tsar Samuil, also on Macedonia Square, it consists of Justinian I sitting on a throne, which is placed on a pedestal.
 The monument is made of white marble with the exception of the bronze reliefs on the pedestal, also characteristics it shares with the Tsar Samuil monument.
 The pedestal is 3.5 m (11.5 ft) tall, while Justinian upon his throne measures a further 5 m (16.4 ft) in height.

 The monument sits just north of the Stone Bridge, at the western bank of the Vardar River.
 It was made in Florence and cost over 1 million euros.

-Sculpted by hand in the Bazzanti Art Gallery marble Studio of Florence.
+Sculpted by hand in the Pietro Bazzanti e Figlio Art Gallery in Florence.

 Mother Teresa

 The construction of a monument consisting of a statue of Skopje native Mother Teresa and a fountain is planned.
 The monument will be located near the MEPSO building, which is north of Macedonia Square near the Vardar Quay, though location on the roundabout near the Goce Delčev Bridge is also a possibility.
-It is planned to stand around 30 m (98.4 ft) in height, even taller than the Warrior on a Horse monument.
+It is planned to stand around 30 m (98.4 ft) in height, even taller than the Warrior on Horseback monument.

 It has been reported that a donation from India will fund the construction of the new Mother Teresa monument, who is already memorialized in the city with the Memorial House of Mother Teresa and a plaque marking the spot of her birth.